Nevenall/Shift-X/System/01 Basics.md

 When the group is ready, the GM will describe a villain's first move and make a **villainy roll** for the **instigating event** and the game shifts into the **event** phase.

-During the event the game alternates between **action sequences**​—where the heroes put themselves in the way of the villain's plan and make rolls, overcome ostacles, and call for flashbacks​—and **transition scenes** where the PCs use their relationships to recover stress and take gather information to help them find and fight the villain.
+During the event the game alternates between **action sequences**​—where the heroes put themselves in the way of the villain's plan and make rolls, overcome obstacles, and call for flashbacks​—and **transition scenes** where the PCs use their relationships to recover stress and take gather information to help them find and fight the villain.

-Once the climactic action scequence is over and the event resolved, the game shifts to the **downtime** phase.
+Once the climactic action sequence is over and the event resolved, the game shifts to the **downtime** phase.
 Here the heroes get their **downtime activities** such as training, strengthening relationships, or working on a long-term project.
-Once downtime activties are done the game returns to **free play**.
+Once downtime activities are done the game returns to **free play**.

 The phases are a conceptual model to help you organize the game.
 They’re not meant to be rigid structures that restrict your options (this is why they’re presented as amorphous blobs of ink without hard edges).
 Think of the phases as a menu of options to fit whatever it is you’re trying to accomplish in play.
 Each phase suits a different goal.